-Medicare beneficiaries that don’t qualify for the Medicare Savings Program may still be eligible for a low-income subsidy.
-LIS helps reduce the costs of Medicare Part D. Low-income subsidy helps pay the premiums, deductibles, copayments, and coinsurances of your Part D plan.
+Medicare beneficiaries not qualifying for the Medicare Savings Program may still be eligible for a low-income subsidy.
+LIS helps reduce the costs of Medicare Part D. Low-income subsidy helps pay your Part D plan’s premiums, deductibles, copayments, and coinsurances.

 Copayments for those that qualify are substantially lower; depending on your eligibility level, you may have little to no premium for your drug coverage.

 When choosing Part D coverage, it’s essential to verify your medications are on the plan’s formulary, even if you qualify for extra help.